LGBT Veteran care | Veterans Affairs

 LGBT Veteran care

-VA New Jersey health care employees receive training in clinical care that is responsive to the unique needs of LGBT Veterans.
+VA Oklahoma City health care employees receive training in clinical care that is responsive to the unique needs of LGBT Veterans.
 Our trained LGBT Veteran care coordinators are fully equipped to support the health, welfare, and dignity of you and your family.

 Connect with a care coordinator